 Example use case: A marketing team might use Taxi for Email to create and approve a new seasonal email template.
 Then, they export this template into their Iterable project and use it for a blast campaign about their new fall clothing line.

 The response to each

 upsert endpoint includes a

 locale, if needed) to make future updates to the same

 Webhooks provide a way to send data from Iterable to other systems.
-There are two kinds of webhooks: workflow webhooks (called from workflow nodes), and system webhooks (triggered for each occurrence of selected system events).
+There are two kinds of webhooks: journey webhooks (called from journey tiles), and system webhooks (triggered for each occurrence of selected system events).

 Iterable doesn't provide webhook rate limits.
 However, you can set rate limits for message types and campaigns, which can in turn help limit the rate for some kinds of system webhooks.
 To learn more about rate limits, read these release notes.

 Iterable creates system events automatically, at various points: when a user opens a message or clicks a link that it contains, when a message isn't sent to an intended recipient (a send skip), etc. System webhooks send this data to an external endpoint of your choosing, in real time.

 System webhooks send system events (defined by Iterable), not custom events (define as our customers).

 Example use case: Fivetran maps an Iterable system webhook to their endpoint, allowing Iterable to send them system event data.
 Fivetran ingests the system events, transforms them, and then forwards them to a data warehouse (like Snowflake) for BI.